Reactive-Network/documentation/docs/docs/subscriptions.md

 ## Overview

-Subscriptions define which events Reactive Contracts (RCs) listens to.
-RCs subscribe to events through the system contract by specifying:
+Subscriptions define which events reactive contracts listen to.
+They subscribe to events through the system contract by specifying:

 - Origin chain ID
 - Contract address
 - Event topics

-When a matching event is detected, the contract's `react()` function is triggered.
+When a matching event is detected, the system contract calls the contract's `react()` function.

 Subscriptions can be configured:

 - During deployment (constructor)
-- Dynamically via callbacks
+- Dynamically during `react()` execution

 ## Subscription Basics

 Subscriptions are created by calling `subscribe()` on the system contract.
 This is typically done inside the contract constructor.
-Since contracts deploy both on Reactive Network (RNK) and inside a ReactVM (where the system contract doesn't exist), the constructor must avoid calling `subscribe()` inside ReactVM.

 [IReactive](https://github.com/Reactive-Network/reactive-lib/blob/main/src/interfaces/IReactive.sol), [AbstractReactive](https://github.com/Reactive-Network/reactive-lib/blob/main/src/abstract-base/AbstractReactive.sol), and [ISystemContract](https://github.com/Reactive-Network/reactive-lib/blob/main/src/interfaces/ISystemContract.sol) should be implemented.
 Here's a subscription example in the constructor from the [Basic Demo Reactive Contract](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/basic/BasicDemoReactiveContract.sol):